ngageoint/mage-server/docs/admin/auth.md

 http://localhost:4242.
 1. Open the MAGE web app in your browser.
 1. Click the gear icon in the top right to load the _Admin_ page.
-1. Click the _Settings_ tab in the vertical tab strip on the left.
+1. Click the _Security_ tab in the vertical tab strip on the left.
-1. The _Authentication_ tab in the main pane should already be active.
-Click the tab if not.
 1. Click the _New Authentication_ button.
 1. Enter a title for the authentication IDP, e.g. `Test LDAP`.
 1. Click the _Next_ button.